denisefussi/denisefussi/README.md

 ### Hi!
 My name is Denise Fussi, i'm studying Full Stack Web Developer program at Digital House 👋
+ The fact of having bet on the world of programming made me an extremely persevering person, open to change and eager to learn!

- 🌱 I’m currently learning Javascript, HTML, CSS and React.
+🌱 I’m currently learning Javascript, HTML, CSS, Express, Node.JS and React.
+💬 Ask me about anything related to JavaScript
+😄 Pronouns: Pupi

 - 📫 How to reach me: denisefussi@gmail.com
 <!--